nooeen/flutter_fireship/README.md

 # Flutter Firebase  - The Full Course 2.0 - Fireship.io

+🕊️🔥 Build a realtime Quiz App from scratch with Flutter 2 & Firebase.

+## Disclaimer

 This git is based on Fireship.io's Flutter Firebase - The Full Course 2.0's git and is created for educational purposes only!
----
-🕊️🔥 Build a realtime Quiz App from scratch with Flutter 2 & Firebase.

 ## Learn it